 Other states are now testing the utility of the model in a non-rate setting environment.
 Pennsylvania’s efforts have focused exclusively on rural hospitals,2 while Vermont is using global budgets as part of its All-Payer ACO Model.3

-1. Sharfstein, Joshua M., et al., "Global Budgets in Maryland: Assessing Results to Date," JAMA, Volume 319, Issue 24 (June 26, 2018).
+1. Sharfstein, Joshua M., et al., "Global Budgets in Maryland: Assessing Results to Date," JAMA, Vol. 319, No. 24 (June 26, 2018).

-3. Bailit, M., et al., "Balancing Health Care's Checkbook: New Strategies For Providers And States," Health Affairs Blog (July 20, 2018).
+3. Bailit, Michael, et al., "Balancing Health Care's Checkbook: New Strategies for Providers and States," Health Affairs Blog (July 20, 2018).

 Urban Institute: Global Budgets for Hospitals (April 2016).